mwmbl/book/content/page/curating/_index.md

 particularly obscure, then it is probably not a good candidate for curation.

-Please do not curate queries if:

- - They are obscene, defamatory or discriminatory
+Please do not curate queries if they are obscene, defamatory or discriminatory.

- - They contain mis-spellings - we have not implemented spelling correction yet, but curation is not the way to fix it
+We also do not want to curate mis-spellings - we have not implemented spelling correction yet, but curation is not the way to fix it.

 ## How to curate results